cfoust/cy/docs/src/roadmap.md

 # Roadmap

+> Note (2025-08-12): This page is out of date and does not represent current priorities.

 This document outlines the features I plan on implementing in the next few months.
 Features denoted with "\*" are tentative and may not make the cut.

 - [ ] **Performance**: cy is not slow, but there's still room for improvement in rendering speed.